Mostafa-Hussaini/Mostafa-Hussaini/README.md

 About me:

-I am currently student, studing computer science at Herat University.
-I have more than 2 years of work experience in wordpress development and more than 3 years experience in web design.
+I am currently student, studying Computer Science at Herat University.
+I have about 2 years of work experience in wordpress development and more than 3 years experience in web design.